Last reviewed · 8 May 2026 · Independent UK SRS Reference

 For private companies likely to be in scope of MCR proposals:

 • Begin internal preparation now.
-Even if mandatory UK SRS for private companies does not take effect until 2028 or later, the data collection, governance and Scope 1/2 emissions measurement work is substantial and is a leading indicator of investor and lender expectations regardless of the formal threshold.
+Whether or not a private company requirement ever arrives, the data collection, governance and Scope 1/2 emissions measurement work is substantial and is a leading indicator of investor and lender expectations regardless of any formal threshold.

 • Consider whether voluntary application now is commercially useful.
 Some private equity owners and lenders are already asking portfolio companies for UK SRS-aligned disclosure; early voluntary reporting can satisfy that demand while building capability ahead of any mandatory regime.